DandaIT04/CodeForces_mySolutions/README.md

 # 282A - Bit++
 startValue = 0.
 Every x++ is startValue +1 and every x-- is startvalue -1.
 Simply removed x by using text.replace("x","") then use function if "++" in value, startValue + 1

+# 263A - Beautiful Matrix
+From 218ms to 92ms, refactored code twice.
+Mine spans many lines because i thought of putting the puzzles together piece by piece.
+I could have actually "started" the solution after each input, making it faster, rather than giving my solutions after receiving all the inputs into a matrix.